rust-vmm/.github/SECURITY.md

 to agree on an embargo period (we recommend at least 2 weeks AFTER any necessary development time) which will provide rust-vmm customers enough time to test our proposed fix and patch their products prior to any broader or more public disclosure.
-Members of the security contact list agree not to publicly disclose any details of the security issue until the embargo period expires.
+Members of the rust-vmm organization and repository maintainers agree not to publicly disclose any details of the security issue until the embargo period expires.

 ## CVE Allocation